simonox/MockIt/README.md

     <version>x.y.z</version>
 </dependency>
 ```
-Replace the x.y.z with the correct version number you want to use.
+Replace the x.y.z with the correct version number you want to use (*current: 0.1.0-beta*).

 ## Small Example: Hello World